nejucomo/incpa/README.md

 Incremental parsers process a chunk of input, then either produce an error, a parsed output, or an updated parser state ready for future input.
 This primitive, codified by [parsing::ParserState::feed], allows the same parser definition to support parsing streaming input from async or sync sources, as well as other "incremental" use cases such as interactive REPL loop parsing.

+Support for `async` input streams is provided in the downstream `incpa-tokio` crate.

 The term "parser composition" emphasizes how sophisticated parsers can be defined by composing simpler parsers.

 ## Example